 Whatever your kit list is missing, men’s Berghaus jackets, women’s Berghaus jackets, Berghaus backpacks or even our exclusive berghaus tents, it’s all here, and at a price which won’t break the expedition budget.

-Your mission is their mission.
-So, whether you’re tackling your first Munroe or making for Everest Base Camp, you’ll find something to excite you, in this, the world’s most extensive range of British designed, mountain ready gear.
+So, whether you’re looking for a warm jacket for hiking up your first peak or need some serious kit for tackling a more dangerous feat, you’ll find something to suit your path, in the world’s most extensive range of British designed, mountain ready gear.

 After several years tinkering with the traditional rucksack design, the breakthrough came in 1972 when they put the frame on the inside of the bag - revolutionary then - now a fundamental design principle.Over the next two decades, Berghaus continued to innovate in the luggage category, winning awards for their adjustable back systems, ventilation and compression technology.
 Some of these packs became iconic for their performance and new generations are available even today, such as the Freeflow, invented way back in the 90’s.Finding their stride in the equipment market, Berghaus turned their attention to waterproofing.
 Introducing the western world to GORE-TEX® as early as 1977.
 A partnership which they’ve continued to develop, as one of the biggest users of GORE-TEX® Paclite® fabric in Europe today.

 Berghaus continued to be inspired by the planets grimmest weather, inventing the world’s first waterproof gaiters and designing a new layering concept, which introduced the idea of wicking to the outdoor market.